jpgough/jpgough.github.io/_posts/2019-09-04-to-os-or-not-to-os.md

 date: 2019-09-04
 ---

-# To Open Source or Not to Open Source

 ## Introduction
 Devoxx Belgium or JavaPolis is a conference I've always wanted to attend.
 I remember listening to the Java Posse Podcast on the way back to Surrey on the commute back home, learning about Java and admiring the idea of a Java Conference.